-Amos Kennedy joins the MIAD Creativity Series Wednesday, November 11, 6 p.m.
+Amos Kennedy joined the MIAD Creativity Series Wednesday, November 11, 6 p.m.

 Kennedy left his corporate job at the age of 40 to pursue his passion for printing and continues to redefine the rules of printmaking everyday.
 In 2008, a critically acclaimed documentary, "Proceed and Be Bold!," was produced about him by BrownFinch Films.

-During his week-long visit to MIAD beginning Monday, November 9, Kennedy is an artist in action.
-The community is invited to witness him printing in public spaces and view his variety of prints that tile the walls of MIAD and are for sale during the public presentation on Wednesday, November 11.
-Large prints cost $20, and small prints cost $5, all sales are cash only.
-Kennedy's talk discusses the nature of printmaking and the content of his work.
+During his week-long visit to MIAD beginning Monday, November 9, Kennedy was an artist in action.
+The community was invited to witness him printing in public spaces and view his variety of prints that tiled the walls of MIAD and were for sale during the public presentation.
+Kennedy's talk discussed the nature of printmaking and the content of his work.

 Kennedy enrolled at the University of Wisconsin-Madison to study under Walter Hamady, a legendary book designer and papermaker, and earned an MFA in 1997.
 He later taught graphic design at the Henry Radford Hope School of Fine Arts at Indiana Universiry, before heading back home to the Deep South and dedicating himself to printing full time.